 To help you get a complete view of what a chargeback is it’s important that you understand its impact on retailers.

 Credit card chargebacks impact businesses in several ways and end up costing retailers much more than the disputed amount.
 As of 2018, each dollar of fraud cost retailers $2.94.
 Here are the different ways through which chargeback costs and fees add up, and their real impact on retailers.

 - Credit card processing fees: Credit card processors charge retailers a small percentage for every transaction.
 Anytime a credit card chargeback occurs, retailers do not recoup this transactional cost, and they have to absorb the expense.

 - Acquiring bank fees: Depending on the risk associated with the merchant, the acquiring bank adds a chargeback fee that can range between $20 to $100 when a retailer receives a chargeback.
 After the dispute is filed and confirmed, this amount is not returned, meaning the retailer will be out any fees associated with the chargeback.

 - Risk of being fined and blacklisted: Retailers are required to maintain a monthly chargeback rate of less than 1%.
 An increased chargeback rate can make a retailer to be classified as high-risk by credit card companies, leading them to get slapped with higher chargeback fees or fines exceeding $10,000.
 Depending on the rate of chargebacks, retailers can even be blacklisted by the acquiring banks.

 - Investment and operational costs: In that same vein, it takes money for retailers to purchase, store, process, and deliver goods to their buyers.
-In the event of a chargeback where the buyer keeps the item, the retailer not only loses the value of the product in question, but also the operational expenses of processing and shipping the order to the customer.
+In the event of a chargeback where the buyer keeps the item, the retailer loses the value of the product in question and the operational expenses of processing and shipping the order to the customer.

 How to Deal and Protect Your eCommerce Business From Chargebacks?